 My short fiction has appeared in The Sun Magazine, The Southern Review, Carolina Quarterly and elsewhere.
-I was the 2009 winner of the Robert Olen Butler Prize for Fiction and I've written extensively on the link between language and art including for The New York Times, Publishers Weekly and in a monthly series for Ploughshares Blog.
+I was the 2009 winner of the Robert Olen Butler Prize for Fiction and I've written extensively on the link between language and art including for The New York Times, Publishers Weekly and in a monthly series for Ploughshares Magazine.

 A finalist for the Massachusettes Book Award, my debut novel, All We Had, was published by Scribner - Simon & Schuster.
 Now a major motion picture, produced by Tribeca Films, All We Had, was optioned by actress Katie Holmes before the book was published.

 "Smart and unflinchingly honest and brilliantly voiced, All We Had is a remarkably accomplished and compelling first novel.
 Annie Weatherwax’s other artistic persona as a visual artist has made her an instant expert at one of the most challenging but fundamental skills of a fiction writer: the ability to render the moment to moment sensual thereness of a scene.
 I can’t wait to see what she writes next."

 I've received fellowships from Yaddo, Summer Literary Festivals, and In 2010, my collection of short fiction was a finalist for The Doris Bakwin Award; The Hudson Prize; and the St. Lawrence Book Award.